oric-software/castoric/README.md

 cd castoric
 ```

-If you have python and PIL library installed, you can rebuild all generated files before rebuilding the tap file.
+If you have [python](www.python.org) (3.8.5 or above) and [PIL](https://pypi.org/project/Pillow/) library installed, you can rebuild all generated files before rebuilding the tap file.

 ```bat
 cd castoric